Article

 • Daily chart: Standard for position traders and longer-term analysis

-The selected time frame significantly influences your analysis.
+Your choice of time frame significantly influences your analysis.
 Price movements that appear significant on a 15-minute chart may be mere noise on daily or weekly charts.
 Conversely, critical support levels visible on daily charts may not be apparent in shorter time frames.

 Candlestick Patterns – Dojis